temporalio/edu-errstrat-dotnet-code/exercises/rollback-with-saga/README.md

 Now you will implement a compensating action using Activities in your Temporal Workflow.

+Also, note that we register compensating actions before executing their corresponding Activities.
+Consider this example of why we use this pattern.

+- An Activity (like `UpdateInventory`) executes successfully and updates the inventory system.
+- However, right after the update succeeds, a network failure occurs.
+- The Activity fails to report its success back to the Workflow From the Workflow's perspective, the Activity failed.
+- If we had registered the compensation after the activity, the compensation would never be registered

 1. Open `PizzaWorkflow.cs` from your `Workflow` directory.
 2. Note that a List, `compensations`, has been added at the top to keep track of each Activity's compensating action.
 3. Note that after the bill is created in the `PizzaWorkflow` file, the `UpdateInventory` Activity is executed, before the `SendBill` Activity is called.
 The compensating action was added to the compensations list in the list above.
 Study this and use it for the next step.